NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Has one more frame blockstun
   - Has a bit more forward momentum to increase range
   - High crush added frames 15-37
-- 6B(B) has one more frame blockstun and can be super canceled; HC is four frames sooner
+- 6B(B) has one more frame blockstun and is super cancellable; HC is four frames sooner
 - 6BBB(B) and 6BBB(6B) added
 - 6A(A) is a multi hitting attack before it launches away
 - 4B no longer staggers or pushes block, significantly stronger on hit and block